vuedx/languagetools/packages/template-ast-types/template-ast-types.api.md

 import { ComponentNode } from '@vue/compiler-core';
 import { DirectiveNode } from '@vue/compiler-core';
 import { ElementNode } from '@vue/compiler-core';
+import { ExpressionNode } from '@vue/compiler-core';
 import { InterpolationNode } from '@vue/compiler-core';
 import { Node as Node_2 } from '@vue/compiler-core';
+import type { NodeTypes as NodeTypes_2 } from '@vue/compiler-core';
 import { PlainElementNode } from '@vue/compiler-core';
 import { RootNode } from '@vue/compiler-core';
 import { SimpleExpressionNode } from '@vue/compiler-core';
+import { SlotOutletNode } from '@vue/compiler-core';
 import { SourceLocation } from '@vue/compiler-core';
 import { TemplateNode } from '@vue/compiler-core';
 import { TextNode } from '@vue/compiler-core';

 export { AttributeNode }

+// @public (undocumented)
+export const builtInDirectives: readonly ["bind", "cloak", "else-if", "else", "for", "html", "if", "model", "on", "on", "once", "pre", "show", "slot", "text"];

 export { CommentNode }